jstormes/LdapConnector/README.md

 This composer package provides that very limited LDAP functionality, implemented with a consistent interface across both AD and Open LDAP.

-This package also forces TLS only connections to both LDAP and AD, allowing the public TLS certificate to be provided via a file path.
-In today's insecure world, this package requires a TLS connection to the LDAP server.
+This package also forces TLS only connections to the LDAP server.
+The public certificate for the LDAP server **MUST** be available to the PHP server's chain of trust.

 ## CLI Testing Quick Start